 Lunch counter sit-in protests occurred in Arlington to protest segregation.
 Several occurred on June 9, 1960.

-Shown here closest to the photographer was Gwendolyn Greene (later Britt) sitting patiently at the People’s Drug counter on the 4700 block of Lee Highway in Arlington, Virginia during a sit-in protest on June 9.
+Shown in the photo above, closest to the photographer was Gwendolyn Greene (later Britt) sitting patiently at the People’s Drug counter on the 4700 block of Lee Highway in Arlington, Virginia during a sit-in protest on June 9.
 The workers behind the counter served white customers then walked out when demonstrators sat down, only returning when the management closed the counter (note sign).

-They were taunted by members of the Nazi party (note swastikas on their shirts) and by some young white toughs.
+They were taunted by members of the Nazi party whose uniforms had swastikas on their shirts and by some young white toughs.

 The protestors were part of the Non-Violent Action Group (NAG), an integrated group mainly composed of students that was led by Howard University divinity student Laurence Henry.
 The sit-in demonstrations at People’s Drug Store, Drug Fair, Landsburgh’s Woolworths and the Howard Johnson’s in Arlington were successful within a matter of weeks and most restaurants and lunch counters in the city desegregated in 1960.